Chiikar/Chiikar/README.md

-- 👋 Hi, I’m @Chiikar, A data Analyst
+- 👋 Hi there, I’m Chukwu Chika, a Data Analyst
-- 👀 I’m interested in Data Analysis,'m passionate about leveraging data to drive actionable insights and solve complex problems.
+- 👀 I’m interested in Data Analysis, I'm passionate about leveraging data to drive actionable insights and solve complex problems.
 Here you'll find a collection of projects showcasing my skills in data analysis, visualization, and storytelling.
+- Skills
+Data Analysis
+Data Visualization
+SQL
+Microsoft Excel
+Power BI
 - 🌱 I’m currently learning PowerBI
 - 💞️ I’m looking to collaborate with anyone who shares a passion for leveraging data to drive insights, make informed decisions, and create positive impact.
 - 💼 Currently seeking new opportunities to contribute to data-driven decision-making and business success